bitovi/react-to-web-component/docs/api.md

 ### Event dispatching

-When `Function` is specified as the type, instead of passing attribute values referencing global methods, you can simply listen on the DOM event.
+As an alternative to using function props, the `events` object insructs r2wc to dispatch a corresponding DOM event that can be listened to on the custom element itself, on ancestor elements using `bubbles`, and outside of any containing shadow DOM using `composed`.

 ```js
 function ThemeSelect({ onSelect }) {